number571/hidden-lake/README.md

 ## Production

 The HLS node is easily connected to the production environment throw HLA=tcp.
 To do this, you just need to specify the `network` at startup.
 You can find them in the [networks.yml](build/networks.yml) file.
-You can also create your own networks by copying the contents of the networks.yml file to the execution directory with the renamed name `hl_networks.yml`.
+You can also create your own networks by copying the contents of the networks.yml file to the execution directory with the renamed file `hl_networks.yml`.
 Further, the contents of this file can be overwritten or supplemented.

 ```bash
 $ hlc --network oi4r9NW9Le7fKF9d